Super Tuesday

 Super Tuesday is the United States presidential primary election day in February or March when the greatest number of U.S. states hold primary elections and caucuses.
 Approximately one-third of all delegates to the presidential nominating conventions can be won on Super Tuesday, more than on any other day.
-The results on Super Tuesday are therefore a strong indicator of the likely eventual nominee of each political party.
+The results on Super Tuesday are therefore a strong indicator of the likely eventual presidential nominee of each political party.

 The particular states holding primaries on Super Tuesday have varied from year to year because each state selects its election day separate from one another.

 Tuesday is the traditional day for elections in the United States.
 The phrase Super Tuesday has been used to refer to presidential primary elections since at least 1976.
 It is an unofficial term used by journalists and political pundits.

 Background

 United States politics are dominated by two major political parties, the Democratic Party and Republican Party, which choose their presidential candidates in nominating conventions attended by delegates from states.
 State law determines how each party's delegates are chosen in each state by either a primary election or a caucus and on what date those contests are held.
 State governments or state party organizations choose the date they want for their states' primary or caucus.

-With the broadened use of the modern presidential primary system (following the chaotic 1968 Democratic National Convention in Chicago), states have tried to increase their influence in the nomination process.
+With the broadened use of the modern presidential primary system, following the chaotic 1968 Democratic National Convention in Chicago, states have tried to increase their influence in the nomination process.
 One tactic has been to create geographic blocs to encourage candidates to spend time in a region.

 One motivation for the creation of Super Tuesday has been criticism and reform proposals of the current primary system, many of which argue for creating a National Primary or a regional primary, such as the Rotating Regional Primary System adopted by the National Association of Secretaries of State in 1999, among other proposals.